edgenative/mikrotik-irrupdater/README.md

 #### What else?

 The code is very very alpha release - and the first thing I've written in python.
-You can help by making it better, but nothing else seemed to exist for Mikrotik, I had a particular need so made this as an initial version.
+You can help by making it better, but nothing else seemed to exist for Mikrotik, I had a particular need so made this as an initial version after a peer leaked me a partial table for a few mins.